timjedrek/tim-jedrek-v2/src/content/blog/99lawncare.md

 https://99lawncare.com<br>
 https://www.facebook.com/99LawnCare/

-I was in my office at ADM.
+I was in my office at the ADM flour mill in St. Louis, MO.
 I had just started the job 9 months prior as a quality manager.
 My heart pounded and my mind was full of thoughts.
 My hand shaking just out of pure excitement and anxiety.
 I had just gotten a verbal yes on my fourth [flight school](/blog/tag/flight%20schools) client.
 I started crunching numbers in my head.

 "I could go full time in the business.
 I could quit my job!"
 I said to myself.
 I couldn't believe this was reality.
 I picked up my phone and called Hilmo and asked for his counsel.